aristotlechain/CWE119Bench/README.md

 # CWE119Bench

-CWE119Bench is the companion implementation and result artifact for **“CWE119Bench: Evaluating Label Noise and Class Imbalance in Vulnerability Detection.”** It constructs controlled CWE-119 benchmarks from PrimeVul, perturbs training labels under six noise conditions, and evaluates four TF-IDF classifiers and a fully fine-tuned CodeBERT model.
+CWE119Bench is the implementation and result artifact for **“CWE119Bench: Evaluating Label Noise and Class Imbalance in Vulnerability Detection.”**[1] It constructs controlled CWE-119 benchmarks from PrimeVul, perturbs training labels under six noise conditions, and evaluates four TF-IDF classifiers and a fully fine-tuned CodeBERT model.

 The experiment preserves PrimeVul's temporal train, validation, and test boundaries.
 Training and validation ratios are 60:40, 70:30, 75:25, 80:20, and 90:10 benign:vulnerable.
 Testing additionally includes 50:50.
 Validation and test labels remain clean in every condition.